 In the September 1, 2023 Pure Premium Rate Filing, the WCIRB proposed an average 0.3% increase in advisory pure premium rates.
-In the Decision on the Filing, the Insurance Commissioner approved an average 2.6% decrease in advisory pure premium rates.
+In the Filing Decision, the Insurance Commissioner approved an average 2.6% decrease in advisory pure premium rates.